20 Real Estate Business Cards (+ Examples & Templates)

 (Source: Zazzle)

-Styling your business cards vertically rather than horizontally is a beneficial way to stand out from other business card designs.
-In addition, this agent uses the juxtaposition of black and white on either side of the card to interest the reader about the content included on the card.
+Why we like it: Styling your business cards vertically rather than horizontally is a beneficial way to stand out from other business card designs.
+In addition, this agent uses the juxtaposition of black and white on either side of the card to interest the reader in the content included on the card.

 20. Don’t Be Afraid to Be Bold